Slept through your iPhone alarm again ⏰? We’ve all been there. Definitely not a good way to start the day.

 Ensure that your iPhone has the latest time according to your geographical location.
 This will prevent any unwanted interference towards your alarms due to an uncalibrated time.
 By default, this setting should be automatically ticked, but just give it a quick check.
 Through choosing the Set Automatically setting, the time on your iPhone follows that of the location corresponding to your WiFi.
 Thus, it’s especially nifty if you often travel through different time zones.

-For this, open the Settings app, select General, Date & Time and switch on the tab next to Set Automatically.
+- On the next page, switch on the tab next to Set Automatically.

 6. Check Your Alarm Sound and Pick a Loud Alarm